-Love was God, only He would try, To reach and love one such as 1."
+Love was God, only He would try, To reach and love one such as I."

--John E. Walvoord.
+-John E. Walvoord

 He came from the world of light, speaking new and life-giving words.
 He spoke words of truth, highlighting reality.
 His was a new vocabulary with new, vital meaning-illuminating, dynamic, and powerful.
 His words magnify the law, giving it freshness and clarity.
-The earlier prophets had spoken, but "'No man ever spoke like this man!'
-"John 7:46.
+The earlier prophets had spoken, but "'No man ever spoke like this man!'"
+(John 7:46).

 Now that God has spoken His final word in His Son, all prophetic ministry becomes the revelation of Jesus Christ or the testimony of Jesus.
-"The revelation of Jesus Christ, which God gave Him to show to His servants what must soon take place; and He made it known by sending His angel to His servant John, who bore witness to the word of God and to the testimony of Jesus Christ."
-Revelation 1:1, 2.
-"The testimony of Jesus is the spirit of prophecy."
-Chapter 19:10.
+"The revelation of Jesus Christ, which God gave him to show to his servants what must soon take place; and he made it known by sending his angel to his servant John, who bore witness to the word of God and to the testimony of Jesus Christ" (Rev. 1:1, 2).
+"The testimony of Jesus is the spirit of prophecy," (chap.
+19:10).

 The New Testament church had the gifts of the Spirit in abundance.
-"And His gifts were that some should be apostles, some prophets, some evangelists, some pastors and teachers, to equip the saints for the work of ministry."
-Ephesians 4:11, 12.
+"And his gifts were that some should be apostles, some prophets, some evangelists, some pastors and teachers, to equip the saints for the work of ministry" (Eph.
+4:11, 12).

-Prophets in the Early Church
+Prophets in the early church

-Agabus "stood up and foretold by the Spirit that there would be a great famine over all the world" (Acts 11:28) and also predicted Paul's arrest and imprisonment.
+Agabus "stood up and foretold by the Spirit that there would be a great famine over all the world' (Acts 11:28) and also predicted Paul's arrest and imprisonment.
 "In the church at Antioch there were prophets and teachers, Barnabas, Simeon, . . .
 Lucius, . . .
-Manaen."
-Chapter 13:1.
+Manaen'' (chap.
+13:1).
 And then there were Philip's "four unmarried daughters, who prophesied" (chap.
-21:9), "and Judas and Silas, who were themselves prophets, exhorted the brethren with many words and strengthened them."
-Chapter 15:32.
-So Paul could say with confidence: "You were enriched in Him with all speech and all knowledge-even as the testimony to Christ was confirmed among you-so that you are not lacking in any spiritual gift."
-1 Corinthians 1:5-7.
-God's communication system, the Spirit of prophecy, was active in the early church, and this church is the pattern for all to come.
+21:9), "and Judas and Silas, who were themselves prophets, exhorted the brethren with many words and strengthened them" (chap.
+15:32).
+So Paul could say with confidence: "You were enriched in him with all speech and all knowledge-even as the testimony to Christ was confirmed among you-so that you are not lacking in any spiritual gift" (1 Cor.
+1:5-7).
+God's communication system, the Spirit of prophecy, was active in the early church, and this church is the pattern for all time to come.